Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 Circle Formation

-When using circle formation it can be helpful to use some sort of markers such as sit spots, tape on the floor, a classroom carpet, chairs, etc. If young students have trouble maintaining spacing and lining up with partners, have the inside circle remain stationary and only allow the outside circle to move.
-Then trade spots.
+When using circle formation it can be helpful to use markers such as sit spots, tape on the floor, a classroom carpet, chairs, etc. If young students have trouble maintaining spacing and lining up with partners, instruct the inside circle to remain stationary and only allow the outside circle to move.
+Halfway through the activity trade positions.

 Drawing of Concentric Circle Formation for Classroom Game